Got a Google Beacon in the Mail? Here’s What You Need to Know

 If you run an HVAC, Home Performance or Solar company, you already know that your physical office location (or as Google is referring to it, your “venue”) is not a public space that receives many customers.
 You are not dealing with heavy customer foot traffic, and your sales are not directly linked to those just passing by your warehouse or office space.

-There may be some relevancy for those that have a showroom and are looking to bring more traffic in, or who are looking to generate more reviews from customers.
+There may be some relevance for those that have a showroom and are looking to bring more traffic in, or who are looking to generate more reviews from customers.
 Google states on their About Project Beacon page, “We may ask users who’ve visited your venue to contribute reviews, such as star ratings, answers to quick questions, photos, and more.”
 But again, this is really only relevant if you already have a lot of visitors to your office location.

 Implications & Recommendations